ruby-rdf/rdf-n3/README.md

 * Terminals adhere closely to their counterparts in [Turtle][].
 * The modifier `<-` is introduced as a synonym for `is ... of`.
 * The SPARQL `BASE` and `PREFIX` declarations are supported.
+* Implicit universal variables are defined at the top-level, rather than in the parent formula of the one in which they are defined.

 This brings N3 closer to compatibility with Turtle.